pelinbalci/pelinbalci.github.io/_posts/2021-11-28-Deploy-To-Arduino.md

 title: "How to Deploy Model to Arduino?"
 categories: tinyml
 ---
+In this post, I will explain the deployment of edge impulse to Arduino.

 "You can deploy your impulse to any device.
 This makes the model run without an internet connection, minimizes latency, and runs with minimal power consumption."